 The theory developed in this paper deepens our understanding of how market failures could limit the economic benefits of securing land ownership.
-Without the moral hazard of tenants not taking care of landlords' land-attached capital, securing land ownership would help get around the agency cost of hired labor and the credit rationing of small landowners by facilitating the egalitarian distribution of the operational land among heterogeneous agents in land endowment and the even distribution of attached capital investments between the self-cultivated and rented-out land.
-The presence of such moral hazard, however, will dampen these double-efficiency improvements in resource allocation and thereby downsize the economic gains of securing land ownership for rural economies endowed with unequal land ownership distributions (Gong, 2024).
+Without the moral hazard of tenants not taking care of landlords' land-attached capital, securing land ownership would help get around the agency cost of hired labor and the credit rationing of small landowners: it would facilitate the egalitarian distribution of the operational land among agents with heterogeneous land endowments and the even distribution of attached capital investments between the self-cultivated and rented-out land.
+The presence of such moral hazard, however, will dampen these double-efficiency improvements in resource allocation and thereby downsize the welfare gains from securing land ownership, especially in rural economies endowed with unequal land ownership distributions (Gong, 2024).

-In the current model, I do not consider the sectoral labor allocation, through which securing land ownership can notably affect agricultural output and labor income in a rural economy or the agriculture sector (e.g., de Janvry et al., 2015; Chen, 2017; Gottlieb and Grobovšek, 2019).
-However, how it will interact with land and capital allocations within the agriculture sector remains unclear.
-So does how their interactions will affect the economic gains of securing land ownership for the economy as a whole, which I leave for future research.
-54
+In the current model, I do not consider the sectoral labor allocation, through which securing land ownership can notably affect agricultural output and labor income in a rural economy or the agriculture sector (e.g., de Janvry et al., 2015; Chen, 2017; Gottlieb and Grobovšek, 2019).54 It remains unclear how it will interact with land and capital allocations within the agriculture sector, as well as how these interactions will affect the economic gains from securing land ownership for the economy as a whole.
+I leave these questions to be addressed by future research.55

-53Machine is a salient agricultural input even in some developing countries.
+54The model does not incorporate several relevant features of modern agriculture, either, such as machinery input and value chain.
+However, this simplification makes the model tractable without losing the generality of its prediction on the countervailing investment and rental-supply effects of securing land ownership.
+Machine is a salient agricultural input even in some developing countries.
 It often substitutes labor and favors large farms due to economies of scale (e.g., Sheng et al., 2019; Foster and Rosenzweig, 2022).
 Importantly, it may induce a U-shape relationship between the unit return of land and farm size and thus change the donor pool of landlords, e.g., landlords may be only among landowners with medium sizes of land endowment.
 However, the data used in this paper indicates that landlords are among large landowners in rural Nicaragua, which is consistent with the model prediction.
 Nevertheless, adding machinery input into the model will not alter the attenuation of the rental-supply effect from the concurrent investment effect of securing land ownership.
 This is because the latter effect will still be biased towards the endowed land to be self-cultivated as long as the moral hazard of tenants not taking care of landlords' land-attached capital is present.
 The same argument also applies to the modern value chain through which larger farms receive higher output prices (e.g., Henderson and Isaac, 2017).

-54The existing literature mostly focuses on the interaction of land and labor allocations and its effect on the output and income gains generated from an improvement in land tenure security.
+55The existing literature mostly focuses on the interaction of land and labor allocations and its effect on the output and income gains generated from an improvement in land tenure security.
 See a comprehensive review conducted by Deininger et al. (2022).
 Recently, Adamopoulos et al. (2022) found that the idiosyncratic friction in the rural capital market reduces the aggregate agricultural productivity in China by causing resource misallocation across farmers and labor misallocation across sectors under insecure land tenure.
 Unlike rural China, land ownership distributions in rural areas of Latin America are highly unequal.
 Importantly, the friction in the rural capital market there tends to be systematic, given the land collateral requirement for credit access.